davidrhoden/davidrhoden-basic-netlify/timeline/saw-fotl-at-music-hall-oct-30-2009.md

 ---
-title: saw Future Of The Left at Music Hall of Williamsburg
+title: I saw Future Of The Left at Music Hall of Williamsburg.
 date: 2009-10-30T22:00:00.000Z
 summary: Headliners at a big venue.
 excerpt: Headliners at a big venue.